azizbekjb/azizbekjb/README.md

 ***In English***

 **Briefly about myself**
-- _Education_: Sharof Rashidov Samarkand State University, 3rd year student, Applied Mathematics.
+- _Education_: Samarkand State University named after Sharof Rashidov, 3rd year student, Applied Mathematics.
 - _Interests_: I am studying Data Science and creating new projects based on the knowledge I have learned through the Streamlit framework.
 You can contact me for feedback, comments and cooperation.